delicious-ai/react-products/Instructions.md

 ### Page 1 /products

 The purpose of this page is to search for a product, look at it's details and then edit them.
-Use the `products.ts` file to initialize your list of products.
+Use the `constants/products.ts` file to initialize your list of products.
 The page should show the products like so:

 The search will search on all properties of the products and filter the list down.